bennchong/mobile/docs/README.md

 - [`state`](../src/state) Initial state, reducers implemented here using React-Context
 - [`test`](../src/test) Contains test fixtures such as sample certificates

-## Overview
+## ☁️ Overview

 ![alt text](AppOverview.png "App Overview")

 This app injection starts at App.tsx, where it will call App Container with a Higher Order Component (HOC).
-In this mobile app we are using the two most well used libaries, react-navigation and react-context to give us control over navigating and redux kind of application state management.
+In this mobile app we are using the two most well used libaries, `react-navigation` and `react-context` to give us control over navigating and redux kind of application state management.

-## Navigation Overview
+## 🗺 Navigation Overview

 ![alt text](NavigationOverview.png "App Overview")